2013 IPC Ice Sledge Hockey World Championships

-The 7th IPC Ice Sledge Hockey World Championships took place in the SPART Complex in Goyang, South Korea from 12 to 20 April 2013.
+The 2013 IPC Ice Sledge Hockey World Championships was the seventh IPC Ice Sledge Hockey World Championships that took place in the SPART Complex in Goyang, South Korea from 12 to 20 April 2013.
 It was the first time that South Korea hosted the IPC Ice Sledge Hockey World Championships.
-In the final match, Canada defeated the United States 1-0, to win their third title.
+In the final match, Canada defeated the United States 1–0, to win their third title.
 Russia defeated the Czech Republic 3-0 for the bronze medal.

 A-Pool

 Preliminary round

 All times are local (UTC+9).